Economy of Croatia: Pre-20th century

-At the time Croatia gained independence, its economy (and the whole Yugoslavian economy) was in the middle of recession.
-Privatization under the new government had barely begun when war broke out in 1991.
-As a result of the Croatian War of Independence, infrastructure sustained massive damage in the period 1991–92, especially the revenue-rich tourism industry.
-Privatization in Croatia and transformation from a planned economy to a market economy was thus slow and unsteady, largely as a result of public mistrust when many state-owned companies were sold to politically well-connected at below-market prices.
-With the end of the war, Croatia's economy recovered moderately, but corruption, cronyism, and a general lack of transparency stymied economic reforms and foreign investment.
-The privatization of large government-owned companies was practically halted during the war and in the years immediately following the conclusion of peace.
-As of 2000, roughly 70% of Croatia's major companies were still state-owned, including water, electricity, oil, transportation, telecommunications, and tourism.
+Shortly after Croatia gained independence in 1995, the country entered into an economic recession stemming from the broader Yugoslavian economy.
+During the related Yugoslav Wars, Croatian infrastructure sustained large-scale damage in from 1991 to 1992, especially their revenue-rich tourism industry.
+The privatization of sovereign assets and transformation from a planned economy to a market economy was unsteady, largely as a result of public mistrust when many state-owned companies were sold to politically well-connected at below-market prices.
+With the end of the war, Croatia's economy recovered moderately, but lingering corruption stymied economic reforms and foreign investment.
+In 2000, roughly 70% of Croatia's major companies were state-owned, including water, electricity, oil, transportation, telecommunications, and tourism.

-The early 1990s were characterized by high inflation rates.
-In 1991 the Croatian dinar was introduced as a transitional currency, but inflation continued to accelerate.
+The early 1990s experienced high inflation.
+In 1991, the Croatian dinar was introduced as a transitional currency, but inflation continued to accelerate.
 The anti-inflationary stabilization steps in 1993 decreased retail price inflation from a monthly rate of 38.7% to 1.4%, and by the end of the year, Croatia experienced deflation.
 In 1994 Croatia introduced the kuna as its currency.

-As a result of the macro-stabilization programs, the negative growth of GDP during the early 1990s stopped and turned into a positive trend.
+As a result of the macro-stabilization programs, the negative growth of GDP during the early 1990s stopped and reversed into a positive trend.
 Post-war reconstruction activity provided another impetus to growth.
 Consumer spending and private sector investments, both of which were postponed during the war, contributed to the growth in 1995–1997.
-Croatia began its independence with a relatively low external debt because the debt of Yugoslavia was not shared among its former republics at the beginning.
+Croatia began its independence with a relatively low external debt because the debt of Yugoslavia was not shared among its former republics initially.
 In March 1995 Croatia agreed with the Paris Club of creditor governments and took 28.5% of Yugoslavia's previously non-allocated debt over 14 years.
 In July 1996 an agreement was reached with the London Club of commercial creditors, when Croatia took 29.5% of Yugoslavia's debt to commercial banks.
-In 1997 around 60 percent of Croatia's external debt was inherited from former Yugoslavia.
+In 1997 around 60% of Croatia's external debt was inherited from former Yugoslavia.